-Actors are the people, teams or IT processes that drive activity in the digital landscape.
+Actors are the people, teams or machines that drive activity in the organization's landscape.

-ActorProfile describes an entity to store and link information about the actor in open metadata.
+ActorProfile describes an entity to store and link information about an actor in open metadata.
+It inherits from

 name- the display name of the profile - such as the preferred name of a person, the commonly used name for a team or a process.
 This name is not necessarily unique.